AtsushiSakai/PythonRobotics/users_comments.md

 ---

+Dear Atsushi Sakai, <br> <br>This is probably one of the best open-source robotics based Algorithms I have seen so far.
+Thank you for posting this knowledge with other engineers.
+It will definitely help soon to become engineers like myself.

+--Don

+---

 # Citations

 1. B. Blaga, M. Deac, R. W. Y. Al-doori, M. Negru and R. Dǎnescu, "Miniature Autonomous Vehicle Development on Raspberry Pi," 2018 IEEE 14th International Conference on Intelligent Computer Communication and Processing (ICCP), Cluj-Napoca, Romania, 2018, pp. 229-236.